Hulu top 10 movies — here's the 3 worth watching right now

 These 3 movies are definitely worth watching this week

-Another week, another new top 10 movies from Hulu.
-The streaming service puts out a new list of top 15 shows and movies each week, dropping on Tuesdays and then updating throughout the week.
-And while August is bringing tons of new shows and movies to Hulu, we're still at the tail end of July so those new titles won't make the list just yet.
+The best streaming services, including Hulu, come with deep content libraries.
+While that's great, because we get endless hours of TV shows and movies, it can be a bit of a struggle to figure out what to watch.
+Luckily, Hulu has a top 15 shows and movies collection that gives you a look at what’s trending on the platform.

-After going through what's popular this week, we've narrowed down Hulu's top 15 to three movies from the top 10 that stand out from the rest.
-This week, the biggest change from the past few weeks is the addition of "Sleeping Dogs," a new movie starring Russell Crowe as an ex-homicide detective with memory loss trying to solve a murder he can't remember.
+After going through what's popular this week, we've narrowed down three of Hulu's current top 10 movies that stand out from the rest.
+One of the biggest blockbusters of the year has finally arrived on Hulu and unsurprisingly takes the top spot this week.
+However, there's also a Martin Scorsese classic rising up the ranks, as well as a comic book adaptation brimming with acting talent.

 BEST MOVIES IN THE HULU TOP 10